Michigan Porch

 The Whaley House, where a $2,000 loan helped start General Motors

 The most consequential thing that ever happened in the Victorian house at 624 E. Kearsley Street in Flint was a handshake over money.
-The man who lived there, Robert Whaley, ran Citizens National Bank, and at a pivotal moment he handed a carriage maker named Billy Durant a $2,000 loan.
-Durant used money like that to take over a struggling outfit called Buick — and from Buick he built General Motors.
+The man who lived there, Robert Whaley, ran Citizens National Bank, and in 1886 he handed a young Billy Durant a $2,000 loan.
+Durant used it to start a road-cart company, the cart company grew into a carriage empire, and the carriage money later let him take over a struggling outfit called Buick — the company he built into General Motors.

 So the wealth that decorated this house, in a roundabout way, helped bankroll the company that would make Flint a car town for a century.